 #7: ESL Fruit and Vegetable Apples to Apples

 When teaching new vocabulary to my students, I love to play apples to apples with them.
 In this case, you’d want to make your own cards (or get students to help you do it) and make them heavy on fruits and vegetables.
-Find out all the details about it:
+Find out all the details about this vegetable and fruit games:

 #8: Telephone ESL Speaking Game